 🔛 How to find Coral mountain underwater?

 To find the exact location that Coral Mountain is situated at, we need to have a guide lead the swimming way in the water.
 We swam across huge rock-like Massive corals.
 After 5 minutes of swimming, Coral Mountain gradually appeared.
 It was super huge and majestic; especially because it is situated in shallow water that the top is just 0,3 – 0,4 m from the surface.
 It made us feel kind of extraordinary fascinating.

-Follow the guide, we circled the coral mountain, sometimes we stopped to be floating ourselves to take a look at cute reef fishes and closer contact with cabbage corals.
-We saw coral polys in a very close range.
+Follow the guide, we circled the coral mountain, sometimes we stopped to be floating ourselves to take a look at cute reef fishes and closer contact with Cactus Corals (Pavona Corals).
+We saw coral polyps in a very close range.
 We did have to try to keep the water around as calm as possible to avoid the strong impact on the coral also.

 🔛 What’re special things we figured out at Phu Quoc Coral mountain?